-- 3. Describe the process of developing a mission statement and vision for an organization. - a.
-Explain how a company's mission statement and vision impact day-to-day functions and affect employee morale. - b.
-Compare and contrast the mission statements of several companies. - Examples: large company vs. small company, for-profit organization vs. nonprofit organization - c.
-Create a new or updated mission statement and vision for a business or organization. - 4.
+Introduction to Human Resources Identify and explain the traditional functions of human resources.
+Examples: recruiting, selecting, training, developing, compensating a.
+Describe the responsibilities of a human resource manager.
+Business Leadership Describe the process of developing a mission statement and vision for an organization.
+Explain how a company's mission statement and vision impact day-to-day functions and affect employee morale.
+Compare and contrast the mission statements of several companies.
+Examples: large company vs. small company, for-profit organization vs. nonprofit organization c.
+Create a new or updated mission statement and vision for a business or organization.
 Research and report on ways different leadership styles impact the performance, engagement, and morale of teams and organizations.
 Examples: authoritative, autocratic, bureaucratic, coach-style, democratic, laissez-faire, participative, strategic, transactional, transformational